bharadx07/ts-ref-examples/README.md

 # Typescript Ref Examples

-Examples of lots of typescripts features.
+Look through the folders to find examples of a plethora of Typescript's features.